sjl/.plan/README.markdown

 * Still jet lagged.
 Catching up on things back in Iceland.
 * Halfway through [Salem's Lot][].
 I forgot how much I loved reading fiction.
 * Grabbed a bunch of GDC talks from [this thread][Reddit GDC] to watch later.
+* Read more [LOL][].
+This dude is a wonderful nutbag.
+The chapter on efficiency is crazy, but interesting.
+I might use some of its ideas in [Bones][] once I've got that to a stable place.